Best Lego Star Wars sets 2025

 You know a set is going to be impressive when the Lego Store recommends that people take it home using wheels rather than carry it.
 And it really is huge: At the time of its launch, the Ultimate Collector's Series Millennium Falcon was the biggest set ever released.

 In our Lego Star Wars UCS Millennium Falcon review we said it's "the most visually impressive Lego set ever released", and if you're a Star Wars fan it's hard to disagree.
-Sure, it may be a mass of gray but that just makes it look more like the real thing.
+Sure, it may be a mass of gray, but it's incredibly authentic and its design is about as close to the real thing as you're going to get.

 Venator-Class Republic Attack Cruiser